GraceGrider272/BAE-305_Project_Mushroom-/docs/report.md

 </figure>

 The mixing mechanism then blends the materials for a user-adjustable duration, tailored to the media being prepared.
-The mixing system design—including motor selection and gate configuration—is detailed in **Figure 3**.
+The mixing system design—including motor selection and gate configuration—is detailed in Figure 3.
 Additional system features include empty-hopper indicators, safety measures such as enclosed moving parts, and the ability to disassemble key components for cleaning, as highlighted in [Hardware](hardware.md).

 <figure>
 <img width="681" height="1045" alt="Screenshot 2026-04-24 141252" src="https://github.com/user-attachments/assets/d66a048f-60a3-4380-acc0-23f6786634a2" />